-While striving to provide an inclusive sanctuary for the expression and amplification of marginalized voices.
-Using methods of learning and therapy through art, PARSE SECO is a space boasting public art that sets trends, questions thoughts and viewpoints and nourish the artistic youth by emphasizing the importance of creative expression seemingly neglected by the standard educational model.
+We strive to provide an inclusive sanctuary for the expression and amplification of marginalized voices.
+Using methods of learning and therapy through art, PARSE SECO is a space boasting public art that sets trends, questions narrative and viewpoints and nourishes the artistic youth by emphasizing the importance of creative expression seemingly neglected by the standard educational model.

 While PARSE SECO is in a constant flux of creative change, the one thing that remains constant is the dedication to increase representation of minority voices in the art world and the importance of mentorship through art .

 - Nourish communal progress and systems change through engagement and alignment with healthy forms of expression and positive portrayal of all demographics.